bia-cant-code/bedrock-automate-sales-match/README.md

 ```
 ![Test KB](images/test-kb.png)

-- Feel free to test with other queries
+Feel free to test with other queries.

 Now that you have created your knowledge base, let's move on to building and testing our Agents.